UniversalDependencies/docs/_tpn/template-index.md

 * The copula with non-verbal predicates.
 * The (de)verbal forms used, are: infinitive `Inf`, finite verb `Fin`, tagged, converb `Conv`, gerund `Ger`.
 * Since Tupinambá is an omnipredicative language, the referential, marker (a  ̴ ∅) is treated as Case (`Case=Ref`) in the treebank, despite its function, which is nothing like that of nominal cases.
 This marker allows lexeical roots to function as arguments of predicates.

 ---
-**Instruction**: Specify any unused tags.
-Explain what words are tagged as PART.
-Describe how the AUX-VERB and DET-PRON distinctions are drawn, and specify whether there are (de)verbal forms tagged as ADJ, ADV or NOUN.
-Include links to language-specific tag definitions if any.

----